 AMC accomplishes its objectives through a number of activities including the annual Aviation Maintenance Conference, known worldwide as the AMC; Steering Committee meetings, Plane Talk®, a quarterly newsletter; standards activities; and liaison with the AEEC™ and with other aviation or electronic industry activities.

 AMC promotes improved avionics and mechanical reliability and performance at lower life-cycle cost through the coordination of common technical problems in the airlines.
 AMC saves the industry significant money each year through participation in the annual Aviation Maintenance Conference.
 AMC also tracks developing maintenance issues and new products and makes inputs to or develops guidance to maintain safe aircraft with lower life-cycle costs.

-The annual AMC Conference, held every Spring, provides airlines and suppliers an opportunity to openly and collectively discuss chronic avionics maintenance questions.
+The annual AMC Conference, held every Spring, provides airlines and suppliers an opportunity to openly and collectively discuss chronic avionics and mechanical maintenance questions.
 Before the meeting, airlines and suppliers are invited to submit discussion items using the following categories:

 Upon adjournment of the meeting each day, more than 25 manufacturer hospitality suites are open to host "the meeting after the meeting."
 Some attendees consider this unlimited one-on-one access to so many manufacturers in one location to be as valuable as the meeting itself.
-On Tuesday evening, the Airline Avionics Institute (AAI) hosts a reception that includes tabletop exhibits.
-This reception is an excellent vehicle for both large and small manufacturers to display the latest innovations in product support.

 The activities of the AMC are led by the AMC Steering Group in accordance with the Terms of Reference (TOR) approved by SAE ITC.
 The ARINC Standards Development Document specifies the procedures used to develop voluntary consensus-based ARINC Standards.